 Eye is one of the most important sense organs that is capable of receiving visual images which are carried to the brain for any further actions.
 From the beginning as a child grows, the eye changes quickly Paying attention towards a kid’s eye health can help to catch any problem at the initial stage and can be cured easily.
 Eye is the busiest organ as it starts working from the moment you wake up till the moment you close your eyes.
 Eyes are not only used for seeing but children absorb the world around them through their eyes.
 Any information that your brain receives is initially processed through your vision.
 A child’s progress in academics and sports depend widely upon their visual abilities.
 So, taking care of your kid’s eye health is as important as any other medical issue.
-Squint eye in babies and kids is one of the common eye problems. lets known what squint is and what are the reasons responsible for developing squint eye in kids.
+Squint eye in babies and kids is one of the common eye problems.
+Let’s know more about the causes and symptoms of squint in eye in babies and kids and foods that help to strengthen eye muscles in kids.

 Causes of squints

 Squint can be run in family genes.
 If a parent has a squint, there may be a high chance that their child may also get this condition.
 It is one of the main reasons for squint eyes in kids